Ceviche9/Ceviche9/README.md

 ### Who am i?

 i'm passionate about solving problems and learning. 🤔💻
-- 🎓 Student at Federal Institute of Education, Science and Technology of Ceará (IFCE).
+- 🎓 Student at <a href="https://ifce.edu.br">IFCE - Federal Institute of Education, Science and Technology of Ceará</a>.
 - ⚛️ React Native Developer.
 	> currently only developing front-end,
 - 👩🏾‍💻 Python lover. ❤️